 Use another radio and transmit on the channel, speak into the radio with normal voice and read the value in Audio Levels.
 The level should just reach the top on the peaks of you voice.

 Take care that all interfaces in your system are set alike.
 So that the dispatcher does not need to adjust the volume control depending on which radio is receiving.

-Please note that the scale 0-255 is most sensitive at the higher values.
+Please note that the scale 0-255, on older interfaces, is most sensitive at the higher values (logarithmic scale).